earthref/MagIC-MagNetZ/magnetz.md

 The MagIC YouTube Playlist for the MagNetZ seminar videos can be found at [youtube.com/playlist?list=PLirL2unikKCgTsORL7X2p1DE1AgefCxwZ](https://www.youtube.com/playlist?list=PLirL2unikKCgTsORL7X2p1DE1AgefCxwZ).

-Thanks to Nick Jarboe, Rupert Minnett and teh EarthRef and MagIC teams for their help supprting MagNetZ.
+Thanks to Nick Jarboe, Rupert Minnett and the EarthRef and MagIC teams for their help supprting MagNetZ.
+We also thank Simon Lloyd for designing our MagNetZ logo.

 #### Upcoming Seminars